MiDataInt/midataint.github.io/_docs/overview.md

 ### Quick Start

-Follow these instructions to clone and install the MDI command line interface on an **HPC server**:
+Follow these instructions to clone and install the MDI **command line interface** on an HPC server:

 - [Install the MDI CLI on an HPC server](/mdi/docs/installation)